Encouragement from top managers for new ideas

 Bringing together different backgrounds to explore ideas

 Another component of encouraging creativity is bringing together people with different backgrounds – potentially in brainstorming sessions.
 Having a diversity of opinions is important for creativity to occur – often some of the best ideas involve combining experiences from different areas.
-Regular interactions between manufacturing, development, and sales may for example help identify a new way of meeting a customer need.
-Without the interaction between individuals with different experiences, the possibility of identifying this new opportunity may be greatly reduced.
+Regular interactions between manufacturing, development, and sales may for example help identify new ways of meeting customer needs.
+Without the interaction between individuals with different experiences, the possibility of identifying new opportunities may be greatly reduced.

 Taking new ideas seriously

 Another component of creating a culture that encourages creativity is actually taking ideas seriously.
 If the standard response to a new idea is “that is not how we do things here”, or “that wouldn’t work for us”, then quite quickly creative suggestions will stop.
 There is some degree of risk involved in putting your neck on the line with a creative suggestion, and if the immediate response is always to shoot down the ideas, then it is likely that the ideas will stop flowing quickly.